…and my story of recovery from postpartum anxiety and depression

 And if you’re also caring for others, whether that’s your own family/friends or the greater community, please feel free to share whatever resources you’re relying on now.

-Remember that no matter what’s going on — during this crisis or long after it — you deserve mental health care.
+Remember that no matter what’s going on, you deserve mental health care.
 If you suffer from a mental health condition, you are NOT alone.

 Help is available, and there are brighter days ahead.
 The first step is to reach out, whether that’s calling a helpline, a doctor or a trusted friend.